cathydutton/cathydutton.github.io/_portfolio/2018-01-01-waste-tracking.md

 I was part of the core project team based in Warrington, working as a service designer.
 As part of my role I was responsible for:

  * Working alongside a user research to facilitate and observe interviews, site visits and workshops
- * Working with the service owner and stakeholders to frame the problem we wanted to solve.
+ * Working with the service owner and stakeholders from Sepa, NIEA, DEFRA and NRW to frame the problem we wanted to solve.
  *

  * Sketch out service and pain points